 And indeed, notice that the claimed experimental error bars on some of our tabulated particle masses are considerably smaller than their inherent uncertainties, due to averaging over many observed particles.
 Also note, the mass of the black hole pair is highly certain both long before and long after merger - and hence the total radiated wave energy also ultimately becomes highly certain - high uncertainty only occurs during the high power stage of merger.
-(Similarly, in most atomic β -decays, the mass is highly certain both long before and long after, even though the W--boson must have high massuncertainty - at least comparable to ±2 proton masses - during.)
-That already is one sense in which "averaging" over time indeed gets rid of uncertainty.
+(Similarly, in most atomic β -decays, the mass is highly certain both long before and long after, even though the W--boson must have high mass-uncertainty - at least comparable to ± 2 proton masses - during.)
+That already is one sense in which "averaging" over time, or perhaps a better word is "waiting," indeed gets rid of uncertainty.